standard-things/esm/README.md

     export {}
     ```
     :bulb: These files are automagically created with `npm init esm` or `yarn create esm`.

+   CommonJS packages may load ESM-only packages in this manner too.

 2. Enable `esm` for local runs: